 Thank you, Carter, for helping us protect the rainforest and for being an inspiration to others.

-Amazon Conservation is committed to upholding the highest level of privacy of our donors.
-We never share, sell, trade, rent or publish names, telephone numbers, or e-mail or postal addresses of our donors, unless specifically requested to do so by the donor.
-Unless indicated by the donor, gifts to Amazon Conservation will be publicly acknowledged.
+Amazon Conservation is committed to upholding the highest level of privacy of our donors and contributors.
+We never share, sell, trade, or rent personal information of our donors.
+Unless indicated by the donor, gifts to Amazon Conservation will be publicly acknowledged as a way to encourage more support for conservation and to recognize donors’ significant contributions.

 Amazon Conservation is a non-profit, tax-exempt public charity as described in section 501(c)(3) of the U.S. Internal Revenue Code.
 A copy of our IRS Letter is available on demand.
-Our financial information is publicly available on this website.
+Our financial information is publicly available on this page of our website.

 If you have any questions, please email us at email@example.com or call (202) 234-2356.